Community holds drive-by celebration for man undergoing liver transplant

 Due to the Coronavirus and the no-visitation policy at hospitals, Jimmy will have to recover from surgery without seeing his family or friends.

-The community wanted to send him off to Pittsburgh, PA feeling confident and loved, so a group of people surprised Jimmy, his wife Becky and family members with a drive-by celebration.
+The community wanted to send him off to Pittsburgh, Pennsylvania feeling confident and loved, so a group of people surprised Jimmy, his wife Becky and family members with a drive-by celebration.

 One of the organizers, Heather Garnes said, “we just want to make him feel really good that he has so much support and so many people behind him and willing to help him through this whole process.”